Useful Notes: Toledo Ohio

 - And Toledo, Ohio's major newspaper is called The Blade, to honor the Spanish city's legendary steel industry.

-- Pretext for War: Yes, Toledo almost came to that in 1835-36.
-The state of Ohio and the territory of Michigan both wanted the "Toledo strip", the entire strip of land bordering Michigan and Ohio including Toledo and stretching to Indiana—and the dispute came to the point where both Michigan and Ohio assembled their militias.
+- Pretext for War: Toledo almost came to that in 1835-36.
+The state of Ohio and the territory of Michigan both wanted the "Toledo strip", the entire strip of land bordering Michigan and Ohio including Toledo and stretching to Indiana - due to subjective interpretation of both laws and geography.
+The dispute came to the point where both Michigan and Ohio assembled their militias.
 Finally, the federal government intervened before any formal hostilities and they gave the Toledo strip to Ohio.
 Ohio was a swing state for the upcoming presidential election (as it always has been), so President Andrew Jackson wanted to keep Ohio happy, and Michigan was still just a territory.
 In 1837, as one of Jackson's last presidential acts, Michigan was given statehood and that upper peninsula it still has today, which ended up being rich in resources.
 (So who really lost?
 Wisconsin!)
 Feel free to check out the full story on Wikipedia.

 "Holy Toledo!
 Somebody had fun..."